-Well then, what do you think a good VR space is?
+What do you think a good VR space is?
 A space with spectacular visuals?
 Brand new ideas?
-There is no end to creativity, and there are countless answers for this question.
+There is no end to creativity, and there are countless answers to this question.

 When you imagine a VR space, you will think that users can move around freely.
 But when users put on a headset and enter such a space, they ’get lost to where to go’, and ’become unsure where to go next’.

-Please look at this vaporwave-like VR space.（Link）At first glance, there are many objects and colors that catch your eyes.
+Please look at this vaporwave-like VR space.（Link）At first glance, there are many objects and colors that catch your eye.

-But this VR space has the problem,’users become lost to what to do next’.
+But this VR space has the problem of ‘users becoming lost in deciding what to do next’.
 This is because this scene is created without thinking what actions users can do except move their head and look around.
 There is just a huge area, and the user is left on their own at the center.
 Even if they move a bit, there are no directions or objects that stand out.

 What would the scene be like if the creator wants the user to walk around, and focus on the details they created?
 Regarding the previous space, if the user is able to find the pig picture, I think I can say that the user was able to look around the area thoroughly.

-A VR space is not a unlimited space, and have limits from the platform or software.
+A VR space is not an unlimited space, they do have limits from the platform or software.
 If the user can jump, the creator can create a space that height is important.
-If the user is able to ride a car or plane, the creator can use a large area to its full content.
+If the user is able to ride a car or plane, the creator can use a large area to its full extent.
 VR spaces that match user actions are the best.

-Of course, a scene in where the user can just look around to see the concept would match STYLY too.
-But by including some movement, creators can add more taste to the scene.
+Of course, a scene in which the user can just look around to see the concept would match STYLY too.
+But by including some movement, creators can add more dynamics to the scene.

 How can one create a VR space where the user can be able to see around without getting lost?

 You can gain hints from real world art exhibitions.
-Artist works are displayed in order according to period or theme, and visitors can look at them by moving on route.
-It is a very good example of a space designed to watch and move around.
+Artist works are displayed in order according to period or theme, and visitors can look at them by moving on a route.
+Exhibitions are very good examples of a space designed to observed and move around in.
 Isn’t this a perfect example for STYLY?

-Based on a exhibition, I created two guidelines for creating a VR space for STYLY.
+Based on an exhibition, I created two guidelines for creating a VR space for STYLY.
 The two are ‘Display-based’, and ‘Route-based’.

-‘Display-based’ scenes are scenes with the concept with showing objects in a limited space like an exhibition.
-This matches STYLY very well, and users will not get lost easily, and is suitable for showing fashion or art.
+‘Display-based’ scenes are scenes with the concept of showing objects in a limited space like an exhibition.
+This matches STYLY very well, and users will not get lost easily, and it is suitable for showing fashion or art.

 A good example of a ‘Display-based’ scene is ‘Beautiful girls can kill with their eyes’ from IMMERSIVE PHOTO EXHIBITION.
-By first glance, users can see what the creator wants them to look at.
+At first glance, users can see what the creator wants them to look at.

 There are not only normal displaying of photos and fashions, but there is interaction such as looking through a hole.
 Users cannot get lost in what to do in this scene, and can enjoy the creator’s concept.

-‘Route-based’ scenes guide the user where to go next, and let them walk around through a certain route.
+‘Route-based’ scenes guide the user where to go next, and lets them walk around along a certain route.
 This means the creator can build up a story through displays.
 But the creator has to keep thinking how to make such a scene without making the user lost.

 Good examples of route-based scenes are’EMMA VR: PAINTING LIFE’ and ‘身体の形状記憶装置 -SHAPE MEMORY OF YOU-’.
 By including reading, the scene guides the user and also creates a dramatic experience.
 The user can enjoy a story-like experience in this scene.